 256-bit Encryption

 If you check out Opera VPN’s website, you’ll see nothing regarding its features.
 All it says is mundane stuff like anonymity, browsing privately, and everything we’ve heard millions of times.
-But in this case, I can’t say it’s true.
+But in this case, we can’t say it’s true.

 Being a browser-based service, it doesn’t pair encryption with a protocol.
 This means that you can’t choose from OpenVPN, IKEv2, WireGuard, etc, etc. Not to mention that a kill switch doesn’t back up this encryption.